 Where are the Snowbirds?

-What is a snowbird?
+You may wonder, what is a snowbird?
 In this context, it is not a bird.
-An informal definition is a person who vacations in or moves to a warmer climate during cold weather (Source).
+An informal definition is a person who vacations in or travels to a warmer climate during cold weather (Source).
 Most snowbirds’ age range is 50-69; however, many younger adults are now spending their winters in warmer climates.
 Persons in their 50s or 60s are retired and can spend winter months in one of the many snowbird locations.
 However, remote work allows people more flexibility to work from various locations.

 Top 100 Destinations